solimantwali/ece1508/baseline/README.md

 }
 ```

-If not provided, the script defaults to `model-config.json`.
+If not provided, the script defaults to the already made `model-config.json`.

 ## Running the Pipeline

 Basic usage:

 ```
-python run_baseline_lmstudio.py --input_jsonl data/prompts.jsonl
+python runInference.py --input_json example.json
 ```

 If no output path is provided, the script writes to: